-We therefore very carefully selected the regions of the country and the hospitals from which we recruited patients.
-We obtained hospital discharge data from 21 states across the country, linked this to the Area Resource File, the American Hospital Association, and trauma center designation databases to identify 14 regions of the country that had high volume trauma and non-trauma centers.
-We then selected and recruited 80 hospitals representing a wide range of volumes and hospital characteristics in these 14 regions.
+The study has carefully selected 14 regions of the country and 80 hospitals from which we recruited patients.
+These locations were selected based on data from the Area Resource File, the American Hospital Association, and trauma center designation databases.
+These hospitals were selected to represent a wide range of volumes and hospital characteristics in these 14 regions.
 We identified lead physicians for the study at each of these hospitals and collected comprehensive data from each institution on available resources for the care of trauma patients.
 In addition to IRB approval by Johns Hopkins and the University of Washington, we sought and obtained IRB approval (and annual renewals) from each of these 80 hospitals.
+From this initial total we ended with 18 Level I trauma centers and 51 non-trauma center hospitals in 12 states.

 We hired skilled nurses to serve as regional coordinators in each of these 14 regions and undertook rigorous training of them in patient identification procedures and chart abstraction to guarantee high quality data collection.
-We collected ongoing data on all hospital discharges for trauma in each of the study hospitals for 15 months, and developed new software to identify eligible patients on the basis of injury severity, age and body region injured.
+We collected on going data on all hospital discharges for trauma in each of the study hospitals for 15 months, and developed new software to identify eligible patients on the basis of injury severity, age and body region injured.
 We developed a sophisticated sampling algorithm and instituted this to identify 8000 trauma patients for the study.

-We have contracted with Westat, one of the leading survey research firms in the world, to conduct phone follow-up interviews at 3 and 12 months after injury.
+We contracted with Westat, one of the leading survey research firms in the world, to conduct phone follow-up interviews at 3 and 12 months after injury.
 We spent a great deal of time developing, piloting and revising measures to determine functional outcomes at these follow-up times.
 We culled the literature, consulted our National Advisory Committee, consulted experts and developers of measures to come up with the most comprehensive, sensitive group of indicators of functional outcome.
-We have completed all three-month patient interviews and 12-month interviews, for an 80% follow-up rate.
+We have completed all threemonth patient interviews and I2-month interviews, for an 80% follow-up rate.